 Intrauterine Insemination (IUI)

-Most women find the IUI procedure to be fairly painless, similar to having a pap smear, though there can be some cramping afterward.
+Most women find the IUI procedure to be fairly painless, similar to having a pap smear, though sometimes mild cramping may result.
 Ideally, an IUI should be performed immediately after ovulation (particularly when treating male factor infertility) or within six hours either side of ovulation.